Linuxfabrik/monitoring-plugins/check-plugins/librenms-health/README.md

 * OK if all sensors are within their LibreNMS-configured limits.
 * Numeric sensors (temperature, humidity, voltage, power, etc.) report CRIT when the value is at or beyond its critical low/high limit, and WARN when it is at or beyond its warning low/high limit.
 * Discrete state sensors (fan, power supply, disk state, etc.) report the severity LibreNMS assigned to the current state: WARN, CRIT or UNKNOWN.
-* A sensor without a current reading is UNKNOWN.
+* A sensor without a current reading is UNKNOWN, and so is a state sensor whose value LibreNMS has no translation for.
 * Sensors with alerting disabled in LibreNMS are excluded and do not affect the check state.
+* The table is ordered CRITICAL, WARNING, UNKNOWN, OK.
+That is deliberately not the order of the return codes, which put UNKNOWN last: an unreadable sensor is a gap in coverage, a critical one is a fire, and the fire belongs at the top.
 * `--always-ok` suppresses all alerts and always returns OK.